Image in modal.

 7

 Tripling the capacity of the site’s previous, dormitory-style building (dark and smelling of mildew and socks, as Holtzinger describes it), the Mothership represents a significant innovation in the typology of shelter.
 Unlike existing models in Denver’s youth system—“We’ve got 20 years of data that says the outcomes aren’t great,” Holtzinger says—the building is configured into seven co-housing-like “neighborhoods.”
 Each one accommodates 12 to 18 residents and consists of a shared kitchen, living/dining room, bathing facilities, and double rooms with beds, desks, and a sofa.
-The use of transparency and attention to sight lines allow for previewing one space from another, and a design that minimizes dead ends and offers choice of route to further reduce anxiety.
+Transparency and carefully considered sight lines allow for previewing one space from another; the design also minimizes dead ends and provides a choice of routes through the building, further helping to reduce anxiety.

 The neighborhoods are intended as transitional housing that supports residents until they feel ready to move out on their own (or reach the maximum age).
 They are places where residents can build self-worth, practical skills like cooking, doing laundry, paying rent on time, and maintaining a credit score, and a social network that could continue to support them after they leave.
 “We’re trying to set kids up to experience life in a salutogenic, life-affirming way,” Holtzinger says.
 Even in the building’s emergency dormitory, to which new arrivals are admitted before moving to a neighborhood, each bed has a phone shelf, lamp, coat hook, and locker, details meant to offer occupants a sense of personal space and control over their environment right from the start.